What Is Another Name For A Trapezoid

 Trapezoids vs. Parallelograms

 It's crucial to distinguish trapezoids from parallelograms, another type of quadrilateral.
-While both are four-sided figures, a parallelogram has two pairs of parallel sides, whereas a trapezoid has only one pair.
+So while both are four-sided figures, a parallelogram has two pairs of parallel sides, whereas a trapezoid has only one pair.
 This difference in the number of parallel sides leads to different properties and classifications.
 A parallelogram, for instance, has opposite sides that are equal in length and opposite angles that are equal in measure.
 These properties do not generally hold true for trapezoids, unless they are isosceles.

 Subtypes and Special Cases